CybersecurityLuxembourg/openxeco-core/README.md

 Access the community interface:
 - http://localhost:3001

-An initial account is created with the following email: my-default-admin@example.org
+An initial account is created with the following email: "my-default-admin@example.org" And a default password: "password"

-Please, process to the password resetting to define your admin account password.
-A mocked email with the password resetting URL with be available.
-You can consult it via the logs of the "b2ck/fake-smtpd" container you have created previously.
+You can consult the email bodies (from password resetting, communication functionnality, ...) via the logs of the "b2ck/fake-smtpd" container you have created previously.

 ## For production server